If you want to know more about Nanoleaf lighting, what it is, how it works and why you need it, then you've come to the right place.

 Nanoleaf Light Panels

 Nanoleaf light panels, formerly known as Nanoleaf Aurora light panels, have been around for a while now.
-These are triangular lighting panels which connect together in a variety customisable ways.
+These are triangular lighting panels which connect together in a variety of customisable ways.
 The result of which is a personal lighting experience which fits neatly into your home and own personal style.

 Easy installation and setup